 Talk about highs and lows.
 Southern Mississippi went from 12-2 in 2011 under Larry Fedora to 0-12 in 2012 under Ellis Johnson.
 One disastrous season was all Johnson got.
 He was fired and Todd Monken was brought in.
 He was offensive coordinator at Oklahoma State, the same position held by Fedora before he came to Hattiesburg in 2008.

 P.J.
 Fleck is only 32 and entering his first season as Western Michigan's coach.
 To say he's off to a curious start is an understatement.

-First there is the team's slogan — "Row Your Boat."
+First there is the team's slogan — "Row The Boat."
 Fleck is featured in the team's poster holding an oar with the slogan, but that's just a start.
 He has wooden, boat-shaped business cards.
 He has helmet stickers of oars for his players.
 He created a “Row the Boat” dance.